-The SI unit of frequency is hertz, the SI unit of angular velocity and angular frequency is radian per second.
-The SI unit of activity is becquerel, implying counts per second.
-The use of the different names emphasizes the different nature of the quantities concerned.
+The SI unit of frequency is hertz, the SI unit of angular velocity and angular frequency is radian per second, and the SI unit of activity is becquerel, implying counts per second.
+Although it is formally correct to write all three of these units as the reciprocal second, the use of the different names emphasizes the different nature of the quantities concerned.
 It is especially important to carefully distinguish frequencies from angular frequencies, because by definition their numerical values differ by a factor of $2\pi$ .
 Ignoring this fact may cause an error of $2\pi$ .
-Note that in some countries, frequency values are conventionally expressed using "cycle/s" ("cps") or "revolution/s" ("rev/s") instead of the SI unit Hz, although "cycle", "cps", "revolution" and "rev" are not units in the SI.
+Note that in some countries, frequency values are conventionally expressed using "cycle/s" or "cps" instead of the SI unit Hz, although "cycle" and "cps" are not units in the SI.
 Note also that it is common, although not recommended, to use the term frequency for quantities expressed in rad/s.
 Because of this, it is recommended that quantities called "frequency", "angular frequency", and "angular velocity" always be given explicit units of Hz or rad/s and not s-1.

 In the field of ionizing radiation, the SI unit becquerel rather than the reciprocal second is used.
 The SI units gray and sievert are used for absorbed dose and dose equivalent, respectively, rather than joule per kilogram.
 The special names becquerel, gray and sievert were specifically introduced because of the dangers to human health that might arise from mistakes involving the units reciprocal second and joule per kilogram, in case the latter units were incorrectly taken to identify the different quantities involved.
 The International Electrotechnical Commission (IEC) has introduced the var (symbol: var) as a special name for the unit of reactive power.
 In terms of SI coherent units, the var is identical to the volt ampere.